AztecProtocol/aztec-packages/docs/docs/dev_docs/cli/sandbox-reference.md

 aztec-sandbox
 ```

-This will attempt to run the Sandbox on ` localhost:8080`.
-You can change the port defined in `./.aztec/docker-compose.yml`.
-Running the command again will overwrite any changes made to the `docker-compose.yml`.
+This will attempt to run the Sandbox with the PXE listening on ` localhost:8080`.
+You can change the port defined in `./.aztec/docker-compose.yml` or by setting the `PXE_PORT` environment variable.
+Running the install command again will overwrite any changes made to the `docker-compose.yml`.

+See the full list of configurable environment variables [here](#environment-variables).

 If you have previously installed the CLI via a node package manager, you will need to uninstall it and remove it from your project dependencies and install it via Docker.